What do hiking and sustainability have to do with one another? At Scottsdale’s McDowell Sonoran Preserve, everything — literally.

 The idea for the Preserve started in 1990 with a group of 14 citizens concerned about the city’s development expanding further and further north.
 Today, the Preserve spans over 30,000 acres, protecting much of the McDowell Mountains and the surrounding areas.
 The Preserve encompasses 235 miles of eco-friendly hiking trails and is home to an impressive 200-plus species of vertebrates, countless invertebrates, and nearly 400 plant species.

 Considered Scottsdale’s crown jewel and known as “the people’s Preserve,” the McDowell Sonoran Preserve prioritizes sustainability and preservation in numerous ways.
+There's so much to hiking in the desert that it's worth conserving for our future generations.

 A Model of Sustainability